JairoCal/JairoCal/README.md

 ### Welcome! 👋
-My name is Jairo Calderon.
-I'm a Full-Stack
+My name is Jairo Calderon and I am a Full-Stack Software Engineer.
-Software Engineer.

 Few things about me: